vicramon/ember-tutorial/chapters/ember-view.md

 ## Computed Aliases

-This isn't related specifically to views, but I'm about to use a computed alias so I need to explain what they are.
+This isn't related specifically to views, but I need to explain what they are.
 Computed aliases are essentially shorthand for grabbing properties from other objects.

 You just pass `Em.computed.alias` the string name of the property you want to look up. (`Em.` is an alias for `Ember.`).
 This will look up the property and watch it at the same time.
 For example: